yashu1wwww/100-Youtube-Auto-Likes-Using-Localhost/README.md

 # after login with 10 accs add these extension
 https://shorturl.at/mtAER

-and each account must have 10+ brand accounts to hit auto-likes.
-In the 15th line of the script, replace the URL with the YouTube video URL you want to like.
+# Each account must have 10 or more brand accounts to perform auto-likes.
+Replace the URL in the file with a YouTube video URL and run video.py for regular videos or shorts.py for YouTube Shorts.

 That's it!
 The URL will open in the previously opened localhost Chrome and 100+ auto likes will be done automatically.